 Access Equipment, Aerial Work Platform Training Simulators

 ForgeFX is a proud simulator development partner of JLG Industries, the world's leading designer and manufacturer of aerial work platforms, telehandlers and other access equipment.
 In addition to creating industry-leading equipment, JLG partners with their customers by providing cutting-edge training and service, which is unsurpassed in the industry.
 The huge success JLG has achieved also presents them with a challenge, how to provide training for such a large number of new operators.
-An interactive training simulator, which is widely deployable, is precisely what JLG needed in order to meet this challenge.
+A construction equipment training simulator, which is widely deployable, is precisely what JLG needed in order to meet this challenge.

 ForgeFX leveraged our experience and technical skills to produce a training simulator for JLG that is available across a collection of platforms and devices, including iPad, Windows and a browser-based version, allowing operators to easily access the training material wherever they are.
 The JLG Equipment Simulator helps operators to quickly and safely become comfortable and gain proficiency with the equipment controls, allowing them to be better, faster, and safer operators in the real world.